GrCross/CuanticLibrary/README.md

   **marblesCalculateState:** this function receive an adjacency matrix and an initial state matrix.

   **marbleCalculationStateSlits:** This function receive the number of slits, the number of shared slits and the number of targets, If we are calculating the states of a complex matrix we must set the ``isComplex`` parameter to true, in other way false.

+  ### Quantum Systems
+  In oder to use the Quantum systems library there are two public methods:

+  **probabilityOfPosition:** This method calculate the probability to find them on a particular position

+  **amplitudeOfTransition:** this method calculate the amplitude of transition between two ket vectors

 ## Tests